e-alfred/ocDownloader_palemoon/README.md

 ***If you are interested, go to [ocDownloader (Firefox addon) Transifex Project](https://www.transifex.com/projects/p/ocdownloader-firefox-addon)***

+### Translators :
+- Spanish : Erik Fargas
+- Russian : AlucoST

 ## How to use the addon

 ### Download it
-*The link will be post here when the addon will be available for download*
+*The link will be post here when the addon will be available for download* For now you can download the ocdownloader.xpi file in this repository, and manualy install the addon !

 ### Requierements
 To enjoy all the features of this addon, you have to install [**ocDownloader v1.1**](https://github.com/DjazzLab/ocdownloader)